Chas McCormick Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Chas McCormick and his .641 slugging percentage over his past 10 games, take on starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.
+Chas McCormick, with a slugging percentage of .409 in his past 10 games -- including two home runs -- will be in action for the Houston Astros against the Boston Red Sox, with Chris Sale on the mound, August 28 at 7:10 PM ET.

-In his last appearance, he had two hits (going 2-for-5) against the Red Sox.
+In his most recent appearance, he strung together three hits (going 3-for-6 with a double and an RBI) against the Tigers.

 Chas McCormick Game Info & Props vs. the Red Sox